-Safeguarding of Children and Vulnerable Adults, Policy and Procedures
+Safeguarding of Children and Vulnerable Adults

+Policy and Procedures

-Version no: Version 4
+Version no: Version 6

 Issue Status: Live Document

-Date of Committee Ratification: 31st January '23
+Date of Committee Ratification: 31 January 2023

-Policy Authors: Paul Thompson, Helen Watts,

-Jo Trotter, Ken West.
-Helen Bedwell.
+Policy Authors: Paul Thompson, Helen Watts, Jo Trotter, Ken West,

+Helen Bedwell

 Review Frequency: Annually

-Last Review: January 2024
+Last Review: January 2025

-Next Review: January 2025
+Next Review: January 2026

-PEOP LE WHO NEED TO KNOW ABOUT THIS POLICY Band members Should be aware of this policy, its location and have access to it for reference.
+PEOPLE WHO NEED TO KNOW ABOUT THIS POLICY Band members Should be aware of this policy, its location and have access to it for reference.
 The Safeguarding Officer Should have a working knowledge of this policy, will lead on its implementation, be able to offer advice on the policy and can make changes after ratification by the committee.
 Welfare Officers Should have a working knowledge of this policy and be issued with the abridged procedure in appendix 4 The Trustees and executive committee Should have an understanding of this policy.
 Training/Youth band helpers and volunteers Should know the existence of the policy, how to access it for reference, and should be issued with the abridged version (appendix 4) as a working document with which they should be familiar.
 External accrediting agencies, regulatory agencies or funding bodies.
 Will have reader access to this policy by request.

-CHAN NGE CONTROL D DETAILS Version Ву Content changed Committee Approval date.
-1 Ann Brooks Original Document Approx. 2014 2 Paul Thompson Re-write to accommodate changes in law and common practice and to add issues with social media.
+IGE CONTROL DETA Committee Version Ву Content changed Approval date 1 Ann Brooks Original Document Approx. 2014 2 Paul Thompson Re-write to accommodate changes in law and common practice and to add issues with social media.
 New section on Child Abuse.
 New section containing Procedures New section containing abridged policy for issue to helpers/volunteers.
 February 2020 3 Helen Watts, Jo Trotter Paul Thompson Ken West 3.2n added (youths playing in adult bands).
 4.1 DBS provider changed from BBE to Care Check.
 Electronic application added.
 4.2 DBS expiry changed to rechecks every 2-3 years 4.3 Renumbered (duplication) 6.1 Rewording of advice in the event of withheld photographic consent at concerts and events.
 6.3 Safeguards for WhatsApp added 7.4 Overnight stays - Sharing adult to be Parent or licenced Chaperone 8.1 Child/Adult ratios refined to NSPCC guidelines 8.3 Reference to tuck shop and the prohibition of outside spaces removed in favour of supervised play and boundary restrictions.
 New mention of sharing space with people not connected with the band.
 9 Rewritten to reflect Local Authority practice and include BOPA option.
 10 Two forms of child abuse re-instated 11 Useful contacts: Change of Safeguarding officer.
 14 Old Appendix 1 (DBS forms) deleted as now only available online (outlined in 4.1).
 Replaced with new appendix 1, supplementary to 8.3c showing a map of areas available or prohibited to children during breaks.
-Old Appendices 3 & 4 renumbered 2 & 3 New Appendix3 (Abridged Version) aligned with main policy.
-January 2023
+Old Appendix 2 deleted.
+Now obsolete.
+Old Appendices 3 &amp; 4 renumbered 2 &amp; 3 New Appendix3 (Abridged Version) aligned January 2023 4 Jane Drew with main policy.
+Updated policy dates and contact details of Safeguarding Officer January 2024 5 Jane Drew Updated policy dates, with input from Hampshire County Council Child Employment & Entertainment Officer January 2025